 In version 3.0, total nitrogen, (NH4+, NO3-, and organic N), is now fully integrated throughout the extension with all the major inputs (deposition, N-fixation, insect frass), outputs (leaching and volatilization) and fluxes (resorption, litterfall, uptake, decomposition) simulated within the extension.
 This allows users to track C and N cycling in their landscape and better understand the relative importance of N in regulating productivity.

-Specifically, we added N resorption, the amount of N withdrawn from the leaves just prior to senescence.
+Specifically, we added N retranslocation/resorption, the amount of N withdrawn from the leaves just prior to senescence.
 Retranslocation is a significant source of N uptake in the spring and can be 10-80% of N uptake depending on species, site and the time since disturbance (Killingbeck 1996, Covelo et al. 2008).
 Retranslocation for each cohort is calculated in August of each year as the difference between leaf and litter N, and is used the following spring to satisfy the cohorts’ early demand for N. After the resorptive pool is depleted, the cohort satisfies its need for N by withdrawing N from the soil (i.e. mineral N).

 We also added insect frass to the C and N budget.
 Most large insect outbreaks occur in the summer before retranslocation occurs, causing a significant decline in the ability of trees to resorb N and potentially decreasing growth the following spring (Lovett et al. 2002).
 The addition of C and N in frass can cause changes in decomposition rates, which may affect long-term nutrient availability and productivity.
 In the extension, defoliation events trigger deposition of frass C and N deposition, the relative amount of which is a function of the amount of leaf biomass removed during defoliation.
 Since C/N ratio of frass (C/N =23 from Lovett and Ruesink, 1995) may differ from litterfall, frass can also cause changes in the decomposition rates of the soil pools that can affect long-term carbon cycling and productivity.